jfmengels/blog/content/blog/what-has-happened-since-elm-review-v2/index.md

 ### What next?

-Well, before going further, I would like to thank all those who helped, contributed, proposed and participated in any way, which really improved the overall quality of the tool and ecosysteme around it.
+Well, before going further, I would like to thank all those who helped, contributed, proposed and participated in any way, which really improved the overall quality of the tool and ecosystem around it.
 It also made this adventure of mine much less lonely.
 I have been working on this project almost non-stop for more than a year already, so it felt really nice to have some company 😄

 Special thanks to Phill Sparks (unsurprisingly at this point), Martin Stewart, Ilias Van Peer, Simon Lydell and the whole GlobalWebIndex team! ❤️

 As I said, I am working on an exciting release.
-Here's a sneak peak:
+Here's a sneak peek:

 ```bash
 cd an-elm-project